Hephaestus-V/Hephaestus-V/README.md

 - 👯 I'm looking to collaborate on Web3 projects

-- 🌱 I'm currently learning Zero Knowledge and DeFi
+- 🌱 I'm currently learning ZK and DeFi

 - ⚡ In my free time I play guitar and sing.